 One of the goals of construction lending is the conversion of the construction loan into an amortizing permanent loan that is either sold into the Secondary Mortgage Market (Single Close Construction to Perm), securitized, or placed into the lender’s loan portfolio as an investment.
 To reach this goal and mitigate the risks inherent in construction lending, you must understand the common risks and have a policy to mitigate these construction loan risks at scale.

 Risk concentration policy

-A risk management policy for construction lending is a policy for the express purpose of mitigating the risk involved in originating construction loans.
+A construction loan risk management policy is for the express purpose of mitigating the risk involved in originating construction loans.
 The goal and purpose of a risk management policy is to get construction projects to completion without failure.
 Comprehensive risk policies take into consideration the risks involved from pre-close to post-close.